vitessio/website/content/en/docs/15.0/reference/features/topology-service.md

 servers per cell (for per-cell topology data).

-To migrate to such a setup, start by adding the 3 local servers in the second cell and run `vtctl AddCellinfo` as was done for the first cell.
+To migrate to such a setup, start by adding the 3 local servers in the second cell and run `vtctlclient AddCellinfo` as was done for the first cell.
 Tablets and vtgates can now be started in the second cell, and used normally.

-vtgate can then be configured with a list of cells to watch for tablets using the `-cells_to_watch` command line parameter.
+vtgate can then be configured with a list of cells to watch for tablets using the `--cells_to_watch` command line parameter.
 It can then use all tablets in all cells to route traffic.
 Note this is necessary to access the primary in another cell.